zesk/build/docs/_templates/tools/colors.md

 All console functions in the form `decorate style` where `style` is a color name or a semantic meaning behave similarly:

-- With no arguments output the color escape codes with no newline to standard out
-- With arguments wrap the arguments with color escape code to color and reset the console state afterwards

 Examples:

     cat $file | wrapLines "$(decorate green)" "$(decorate reset)"